-In the summer of 1929 Boy Scout training proved its self again when 2d Class Scout Billy Lardner of Troop 22 sponsored by the Union Church of Glencoe convinced reluctant and excited adults to let him try artificial respiration on a drowning victim, little Virginia Dean, aged two.
-One witness commented on the “cool, deliberate way” Billy “showed his Scout training.
-Virginia quickly regained consciousness and was soon playing with friends.”
+In the summer of 1929, Boy Scout training proved itself again when 2d Class Scout Billy Lardner of Troop 22, sponsored by the Union Church of Glencoe, convinced reluctant and excited adults to let him try artificial respiration on a drowning victim, little Virginia Dean, aged two.
+One witness commented on the "cool, deliberate way" Billy "showed his Scout training.
+Virginia quickly regained consciousness and was soon playing with friends."

-A letter dated December 10, 1929, from John H. Rumbaugh on North Shore Area stationary reports that at the beginning of the year 808 scouts were registered in 36 troops in the council and that by year’s end these numbers had grown to 1,200 scouts in 52 troops.
+A letter dated December 10, 1929, from John H. Rumbaugh on North Shore Area stationary reports that at the beginning of the year, 808 scouts were registered in 36 troops in the Council and that by year's end, these numbers had grown to 1,200 scouts in 52 troops.
 The operating budget was $16,092.
-It was in this year that the National Council required that adult leaders and officers are registered and fees are collected.
-They were to be known as “Scouters.”
+This year, the National Council required adult leaders and officers to be registered and fees collected, and they were to be known as "Scouters."

-In June of 1929, the Wilmette scouts held an ambitious “Rally” for which specific and detailed instructions were prepared.
+In June of 1929, the Wilmette scouts held an ambitious "Rally" for which specific and detailed instructions were prepared.
 The troops were to assemble at the Village Hall at 3 P.M.
 And then parade to the Village Green.
-Not later than 3:30 p.m. contests were to start which included such traditional scout skills as water boiling... “each troop will furnish a one-quart water bucket with a wire handle.
-Water to be within one inch of the top to which two tablespoons of soap flakes have been added.”
-There were more detailed instructions and this format continued for contests on lashing, first aid, signaling, and fire-making.
-In the evening, after dinner from 6 P.M. to 7 P.M., there was a campfire program where each troop “will be called to produce a stunt, said stunt not to take more than five minutes.”
+At 3:30 P.M., contests were to start, which included such traditional scout skills as water boiling... "each Troop will furnish a one-quart water bucket with a wire handle.
+Water to be within one inch of the top to which two tablespoons of soap flakes have been added."
+There were more detailed instructions, and this format continued for lashing, first aid, signaling, and fire-making contests.
+In the evening, after dinner, from 6 P.M. to 7 P.M., there was a campfire program where each troop "will be called to produce a stunt, said stunt not to take more than five minutes."
 Obviously, much detailed thought went into this event by adult leaders designed to keep the eager, energetic scouts under control.

 In 1930 a training experience was announced for scouts.
-They were to be given more independence.
-More of a chance to promote their camping skills and develop leadership.
-The scouts were to gather at West Turnbull Woods in Highland Park and “live on their own” in patrols without their adult leaders with them.
-(They were in another campsite nearby.)
-Each patrol was judged on their proficiency.
-Scouts from Lake Forest, Lake Bluff, Highwood, Waukegan, Zion, and Libertyville were invited to the first “Camp-o-Ree.
+They were given more independence and a chance to promote their camping skills and develop leadership.
+The scouts were to gather at West Turnbull Woods in Highland Park and "live on their own" in patrols without adult leaders.
+(They were at another campsite nearby.)
+Each patrol was judged on its proficiency.
+Scouts from Lake Forest, Lake Bluff, Highwood, Waukegan, Zion, and Libertyville were invited to the first "Camp-o-Ree.
 The event became annual until about 1940.

-Also in this year, two North Shore Area Council leaders were tapped for important positions in Region 7...
-Henry K. Urion of Wilmette became a member of the Regional Executive Committee and Charles A. Steele of Glencoe was named as Regional Camping Chairman.
+Also, this year, two North Shore Area Council leaders were tapped for essential positions in Region 7...
+Henry K. Urion of Wilmette became a member of the Regional Executive Committee, and Charles A. Steele of Glencoe was named as Regional Camping Chairman.